Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Static Pricing Limits and Adaptive Pricing Enhancements

-For a complete proof of Theorem~\ref{thm:RegretCapVioAlgo4}, see Appendix~\ref{apdx:pfAlgo4}.
-We note that in addition to the tools used to analyse the algorithm in~\cite{chen2021linear} for linear programs, our regret analysis leverages the structural properties of Fisher markets and combines that with techniques from parametric optimization to establish necessary sensitivity relations for the non-linear Eisenberg-Gale program.
-Furthermore, as the counterexample used to prove Theorem~\ref{thm:lbStatic} involved a discrete distribution with finite support, an implication of Theorem~\ref{thm:RegretCapVioAlgo4} is that Algorithm~\ref{alg:AlgoProbKnownDiscrete} achieves a constant constraint violation and logarithmic regret on the distribution $\D$ in that counterexample.
-As mentioned in the statement of Theorem~\ref{thm:RegretCapVioAlgo4}, we reiterate that the prices $p_j^t$ are strictly positive and bounded throughout the operation of Algorithm~\ref{alg:AlgoProbKnownDiscrete}.
-To see this, first note that the boundedness of the optimal dual prices of the certainty equivalent problem at each step follows directly from the restriction that the vector of average remaining capacities $\d_t \in [\d-\Delta, \d+\Delta]$ for some $\Delta < \d$.
-In particular, the optimal dual prices of the certainty equivalent problem $CE(\d_t)$ for any vector $\d_t>0$ remain bounded as long as users' budgets and utilities are bounded.
-Next, the optimal dual prices of the certainty equivalent problem are guaranteed to be positive under Assumption~\ref{asmpn:mainRestriction}~\cite{vazirani_2007}, i.e., as long as the distribution $\D$ is such that for each good $j$, there is at least one type $k \in [K]$ with probability $q_k>0$ such that the utility $u_{kj}>0$.
-In other words, the positivity of the prices during the operation of Algorithm~\ref{alg:AlgoProbKnownDiscrete} follows for any distribution $\D$ where some proportion of users have a positive utility for each good.
+As mentioned in the statement of Theorem~\ref{thm:RegretCapVioAlgo4}, the prices $p_j^t$ are strictly positive and bounded throughout Algorithm~\ref{alg:AlgoProbKnownDiscrete}.
+To see this, first note that the boundedness of the optimal dual prices of the certainty equivalent problem $CE(\d_t)$ at each step follows directly from the restriction that the vector of average remaining capacities $\d_t \in [\d-\Delta, \d+\Delta]$ for some $\Delta < \d$.
+In particular, the optimal dual prices of $CE(\d_t)$ for any vector $\d_t>0$ remain bounded as users' budgets and utilities are bounded.
+Next, these optimal dual prices are guaranteed to be positive under Assumption~\ref{asmpn:mainRestriction}~\citep{vazirani_2007}, i.e., as long as the distribution $\D$ is such that for each good $j$, there is at least one type $k \in [K]$ with probability $q_k>0$ such that the utility $u_{kj}>0$.